xavier-romero/config-store/README.md

 - Send data by posting JSON content
 - Retrieve data by querying using key as GET parameter

-Example using curl (assuming the service is running on port 8000)
+Examples using curl (assuming the service is running on port 8000)
+## Sending to default
 ```
 # Send data to default namespace
 curl \